Eleventy: Integrate PostCSS and Tailwind CSS

 </style>

-Here we first set the css value in the template and then use the postcss filter.
-The safe filter is then used to insert the whole thing into our template.
+filter is then used to insert the whole thing into our template.
 For me this is the right solution, if I have only little CSS and the generated HTML file is not too big.

-If you prefer to create your own CSS file, you can do this with your own template (e.g. src/style.njk)
+If you prefer to create your own CSS file, you can do this with your own template (e.g. src/style.njk

 ---